Part IX debt agreements

 Personal insolvency agreements provide a way for debtors to put a proposal to creditors to settle outstanding debts and to avoid bankruptcy.
 Personal insolvency agreements must be accepted by a special resolution of creditors before they are binding.

-A debtor can make arrangements with their creditors under a personal insolvency agreement in return for a A document signed by parties ending a court action.
-The party who began the action agrees to drop it, often in exchange for a payment by the other party.
-Also called terms of settlement. from all debts.
-THese arrangements include:
+A debtor can make arrangements with their creditors under a personal insolvency agreement in return for a release from all debts.

 - assigning all property to a trustee to be sold for the benefit of creditors;